 In addition, the future European SAF policy framework should not hamper airlines’ ability to support and invest in other CO2-reducing technologies that may be introduced to commercial aviation in the future, such as hydrogen, electric and hybrid-electric flights.

-Supporting the development and production of SAF in Europe: Solutions
+Supporting the development and production of SAF: Solutions

 With the aforementioned prerequisites in place, one should differentiate solutions that can deliver in the short-term and those novel technologies with great potential, but which require further development before large scale commercial use: